Networking as a Job Searching Tool

 Why do we list networking as the first job search tool?
 Because it is the single most effective way to job search.
 For all of the employers you have identified through research, check to see:

-*Many law firms have biographical information about all of their attorneys listed on their websites.
-If the employer you are targeting doesn't have such a list, try the employer name in our alumni database.
-Contact Cassandra Melendez for a username and password.
+Many law firms have biographical information about all of their attorneys listed on their websites.
+If the employer you are targeting doesn't have such a list, try an advanced search on LinkedIn.

 If you can find a specific person to contact in any of these categories, make contact with that person before you send your materials to the employer.
 How do you do that?
 Pick up the phone, call the contact, and say something along the lines of:

 - "Hello, my name is Susan Student.
 I'm a 1L at Loyola and I noticed on Employer X's website that you are an alum.
 I'm really interested in working for a firm/company/organization like yours this summer, and I wondered if you could give me your best advice on how to make myself a competitive candidate in this field/practice area/market."